jonathanricky/dashboard-zoo-cologne-challenge-sidestream/README.md

 #### Testing

 Ensuring the reliability and stability of our application is a top priority.
-We use Vitest, a testing framework, to validate our code and components.
+We use `Vitest`, a testing framework, to validate our code and components.
 Here's how testing works:

 ```
 npm run test